LS554/cfilereader/README.md

 # cfilereader
-random file to string reader
+random file to string reader i made in c. comments are bad but whatever